Haptein/powerplan/README.md

 - **templimit:** Temperature target (not yet implemented).

 intel_pstate only:
 - **minperf, maxfreq:** Performance percent range (recommended instead of minfreq/maxfreq).
 - **tdp_sutained, tdp_burst:** CPU sustained and burst TDP limits (PL1 & PL2) in Watt units.

-**Important:** these options must be pre-fixed with either **ac_** or **bat_** to determine the charging situation in which the values should be set (desktop just use ac_).
+**Important:** these options must be pre-fixed with either **ac_** or **bat_** to determine the charging situation in which the values should be set (use ac_ for desktop).
 It's also not necessary to specify every property for new profiles, the missing ones will get filled in by the DEFAULT profile's values.